jscottb/pcbs/README.md

 micro-naan W: 36.4mm x H: 38.7mm - Single-sided - 180 linked holes - very cheap to do as a 2x3 board panel<br>
 <b>NOTE: There are Double sided versions of the Tiny and Micro Naans now.
 Zip files will have DBL in the file name.</b><br><br>
 lil-naan   W: 41.5mm x H: 46.7mm - 180 linked holes + power rails and some extra non-linked<br>
-Naan-Jr    W: 32mm x H: 52mm -     240 linked holes + center power rail<br>
+<b> NEW ** Naan-Jr    W: 32mm x H: 52mm -     240 linked holes + center power rail<br></b>
 Half-naan  W: 53.4mm x H: 70.9mm - 288 linked holes + power rails and some extra non-linked<br>
 Naan       W: 56mm   x H: 96mm   - 408 linked holes + power rails and some extra non-linked<br>
 Xlrg-naan  W: 99.3   x H: 96.9   - 816 linked holes + power rails and extra non-linked<br>

 Old Half-naan W: 58mm x H: 73mm <br>

 Most naan boards have 6 holes per strip side instead of the normal 5 found on most breadboards.
 I find having 6 helps with larger parts and extra room.
 The lil-naan is the only exception having just 5, but with added power rails.
 The tiny-naan has 8 and is made for a lot of support components for 555 and power regulator circuits or other small chip designs, like microcontrollers.
 The lil-naan and Naan-Jr can be panelized by the PCB maker for a reasonable cost.
-I know that is true for at least JLCPCB and PCBWay<br>
+I know that is true for at least JLCPCB and PCBWay.<br>

 <img src="https://github.com/jscottb/pcbs/blob/master/naans-in-use.jpg" alt="boads in use" height="225" width="500">